 Formlabs is a 3d printing company that specializes in making desktop stereolithography printers.
-They are best known for the Form 1 and the Form 2 and are one of the leaders in the 3d printing world.
+They are best known for the Form 1, Form 2, and Form 3 and are one of the leaders in the 3d printing world.

 During my time at Formlabs, I had the privilege of working on many different aspects of 3D printing in many different roles and capacities.
 I started out on the Print Process team, an interdisciplinary team focused on developing features and processes to make the Form 2 print as efficiently and beautifully as possible.
 When I started on the Print Process Team, the Form 2 was just launching and the first printers were being delivered to customers.
 Therefore, I was able to jump right in and start debugging print process artifacts immediately.
 While on the process team, I worked on all areas of the print process, from laser path planning, to redesigning support structures to reduce markings on parts, to managing multiple R&D projects for next generation technologies.

 About 6 months months into my tenure at Formlabs, Form 3 began.
 This would be end up being some of the most exciting and my favorite times at Formlabs.
 So I transitioned from feature development from the Form 2 to R&D for the next generation printer.
 This involved testing any and every idea that we could think of to improve the print process as quickly as possible.
 I remember some days we thought of an idea in the morning, built a prototype in the afternoon and had a successfully printed test print that very same night.
 During this time I managed several different R&D projects, including the project that ended up becoming the core technology for the Form 3.